 Off topic is a new section in this blog: topics not particularly about to graphic and typography but somehow related.
-In this case Pedro Arilla,* a close friend and type designer who is visiting London this Christmas, asked me about second hand bookshops in London.
-I could have sent him a list of bookshops but I though it was funnier to dedicate him a short text about the ones I know (thanks Sébastien for the bookshop–walk!).
+In this case, Pedro Arilla,* a close friend and type designer who is visiting London this Christmas, asked me about second-hand bookshops in London.
+I could have sent him a list of bookshops but I thought it was funnier to dedicate him a short text about the ones I know (thanks Sébastien for the bookshop–walk!).

 However, this does not pretend to be a list of every bookshop in London, but a small recommendation of some bookshops in Central London, within a walking distance and affordable to visit in a short trip to London.